MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-cpp.md

   2. _C/C++_ > _Code Generation_ > _Enable Minimal Rebuild:_ Yes (/Gm)
   3. _Linker_ > _General_ > _Enable Incremental Linking:_ Yes (/INCREMENTAL)

-Any incompatible linker settings (such as */SAFESEH*, or */OPT:*...) should cause warning _LNK4075_ during build.
+Any incompatible linker settings (such as `/SAFESEH`, or `/OPT:`...) should cause warning _LNK4075_ during build.
 Example:

 `LINK : warning LNK4075: ignoring '/INCREMENTAL' due to '/OPT:ICF' specification`

 ### Debugger settings (Debug > Options > General):
   1. Enable Native Edit and Continue

 Any incompatible compiler or linker settings will cause an error during Edit and Continue.
 Example:

-`‘file.cpp’ in ‘MyApp.exe’ was not compiled with Edit and Continue enabled.
+`Edit and Continue : error  : ‘file.cpp’ in ‘MyApp.exe’ was not compiled with Edit and Continue enabled.
 Ensure that the file is compiled with the Program Database for Edit and Continue (/ZI) option.`

 ## <a name="BKMK_Unsupported_changes"></a> Unsupported changes
  The following C/C++ changes cannot be applied during a debugging session.
 If you make any of these changes and then try to apply code changes, an error or warning message appears in the **Output** window.